CoconutMartin/PSEIpullr/README.md

 ## Example

-This is a basic example which shows how to pull prices of stocks listed in the Philippine Stock Market:
+This is a basic example showing how to pull price of stocks listed in the Philippine Stock Exchange:

 ``` r
 library(PSEIpullr)